ashirt-ops/ashirt/README.md

 # ASHIRT

 A Qt tray-type application that allows for capturing (via user-selectable area or entire window) screenshots, or codeblocks associated with a particular ASHIRT instance.
+This repo contains just the client.
+If you are looking for the server you can find it [here](https://www.github.com/theparanoids/ashirt-server).

 ## Table of Contents